 Part of his views on the wealthy are, I think, skewed by his overlapping experience with Southern culture.
 He was exposed to Southerners, wealthy folks, and entitled young MBA students all at once when he moved down here for school, and I pointed out that those three groups are sometimes separate and distinct.
 It's not just the rich folks down here who dress up for football games and church, are comfortable with what he describes as ongoing segregation, and join sororities and fraternities.
 Many Southerners are not actually bigots, despite traditions that sometimes exclude women (like the Masters).
 And as a Private Banker I can assure you that some of the most entitled preppy materialistic people out there actually don't have any wealth at all.

 Most of you know my background which, while not overly indulgent, was certainly privileged.
 My family lived in rural Alabama without cable TV, luxury cars or designer clothes - but my grandparents provided for my private education all the way through college, and I was exposed to foreign travel and the arts as a child.
 I always knew how to act and was comfortable in the theater, in a country club, just as I was comfortable running around the woods barefoot, hanging out in the Wal-Mart parking lot on Friday nights and eating lunches at the Dairy Queen.
 In a small town the rich folks and poor folks all talk the same, go the same churches, cheer at the same high school football games.
 Plus I was "rich" but didn't really know it - my parents were very down to earth and didn't value materialism, as they grew up poor themselves.
+Though we did live in a big house in the nice neighborhood.
 So I kind of can see "Privilege" from both sides.

 Last night Bob and I talked for almost 3 hours about all these issues.
 I was fascinated, appalled, defensive, and surprised by many of his opinions.
 He said he "simply doesn't relate" to "those people" - meaning those who wear expensive clothes and grew up with money and go to country clubs and had their educations handed to them.
 That's fine and understandable except that his tone and emphasis seem to go further - he seems actually bitter and even hateful toward those people, not merely indifferent (at times in conversation - not publicly of course).
 He seems to take pride in rejecting materialism, in working hours longer than he needs to, in bashing those who simply were born with a bit more than he had.